steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 > There are a lot of issues that can happen but if lucky it'll work without too much of a problem.
 It should also provide some output to debug with.

 That's not the kind of information you want to read when working out how to talk to a SPNEGO-authed server.
 In its favour: it's being honest, and "if you are lucky it will work" could probably be used to describe the entire JDK Kerberos libraries.
-However: they are being honest; it hasn't been a good experience trying to get Jersey to work with secure REST endpoints using the Http components as the back end.
+However: they are being honest;
+it hasn't been a good experience trying to get Jersey to work with secure REST endpoints using the http components as the back end.

 *Don't waste time or make things worse: go with the JDK libraries from the outset*